Conserve Water with Composting Toilets

 Wet toilets use water to flush.
 The tank above the seat contains a couple of gallons of drinking water.
 When you depress the handle, that water flows down into the bowl to wash out everything you just dropped into it (including toilet paper).

-Dry (waterless) compost toilets are much simpler.
-You excrete your wastes, which are transported to a compost container (or "eco-bin") where they are turned into a rich soil amendment by microbes.
+Dry (waterless) composting toilets are much simpler.
+You excrete your wastes, which are transported to a composting container (or "eco-bin") where microbes turn them into a rich soil amendment.

 No need for an extended, underground piping system spidering across the city, or a huge, billion dollar treatment plant.
 No need, either, for the ongoing millions of dollars spent on chemicals to destroy what was once a valuable potential soil additive.

 There are a wide variety of eco-toilets being manufactured today or being created by do it yourselfers (DIY).
 Most of them use one of four main methods:

 Self-contained—where the toilet and composting container are one unit, with a removable tray that can be emptied onto an outdoor compost pile when full.

 Remote—where the toilet is located separately from the composting site.
 This is sometimes an open-air system, planted with trees and nettles around it that use the compost, so there is no container that needs emptying.

 Batch—where waste is collected and composted in two or more sealed containers mounted on a carousel that rotates when one container is full and needs replacing.